muazzam-akhtar/cub3D-Linux/readme.md

 23. Created a new file directions.c and added a function named wall_hit_direction which gives the direction of all the sides of the wall.
 24. Edited some codes in draw.c which can link it with the wall_hit_direction to give a better clarity to the game.
 25. Created a new Function Euclidean which handles the functions for right angle triangle for different rays.
+26. Parsing for different orders of the layout is completed.
+27. Created a new file named utils_type and inside created new functions which are linked in this way- NO 1, SO 2, WE 3, EA 4, C 5, F 6, with any type of input I get the value as string or an int.